Human Resources is committed to facilitating opportunities to come together as a community to enrich personal experiences and workplace culture.

-If you're interested in starting an affinity group or would like more information please contact firstname.lastname@example.org.
+If you're interested in starting an affinity group or would like more information please contact Andie Rowe at firstname.lastname@example.org.

-Click the expandable links below to learn more about diversity & inclusion at AU as well as other communities on campus.
+Click the expandable links below to learn more about Inclusive Excellence at AU as well as other communities on campus.

 Throughout our history, inclusiveness and diversity have been hallmarks of American University.